Anyone who goes looking for the best pubs and bars Cork City has to offer will find that they have quite a great amount to choose from.

 1. Sin É – the best pub Cork City has to offer

-In first place on our best pubs and bars Cork City has to offer is Sin É, which we believe to be the very best pub Cork City has to offer.
+In first place on our list of the best pubs and bars Cork City has to offer is Sin É, which we believe to be the very best pub Cork City has to offer.

 Visitors have a choice of partying downstairs or relaxing upstairs, which has more of a living room feel.
 The pub also has a brilliant selection of liquor and local craft beer with energetic staff ready to serve your every need.